-We talked about why schedule at all and the benefits of having a stream of content ready to publish.
+We talked about why schedule at all and the benefits of having a content stream ready to publish.

 My last bit of advice for you is to press on.
-Writing content upfront isn’t easy, and you’ll find many reasons to quit along the way.
+Writing content upfront isn’t easy, and you’ll find many reasons to quit.
 But think about how freeing it would be to know that you have content ready to go no matter what.
 You might become busy with work or family life, but your blog will keep serving your readers on a schedule.